shan-emacs/emacs-packages-mirrors/melpa/pinyinlib-readme.txt

   `pinyinlib-build-regexp-char' converts a letter to a regular expression containing all the Chinese characters whose pinyins start with the letter.
-It accepts four parameters:
+It accepts five parameters:
   ,----
-  | char &optional no-punc-p tranditional-p only-chinese-p
+  | char &optional no-punc-p tranditional-p only-chinese-p mixed-p
   `----

   The first parameter `char' is the letter to be converted.
-The latter three parameters are optional.
+The latter four parameters are optional.
   - If `no-punc-p' is `t': it will not convert English punctuations to Chinese punctuations.